Early October Prime Day deals on Thunderbolt docks and USB-C hubs are on

 We haven’t reviewed the Anker 577 dock, though it’s well-reviewed on Amazon.
 Ditto for the Monoprice dock.
 (We have reviewed other Anker and Monoprice docks and dongles, though, so we can vouch for the quality.)
 Keep in mind that the Monoprice dock supplies only 60W of charging power.
 That’s not bad for a general-purpose PC, but laptops with a discrete GPU or just a powerful charger may not be able to use the dock as the primary source of power.

-IVIIN is a name we haven’t heard of before in the Thunderbolt dock market, and though the price is terrific ($200 is common, so $144 is a good bargain), this dock is a bit of an unknown factor.
+IVIIN is a name we haven’t heard of before in the Thunderbolt dock market, and though the price is terrific ($200 is common, so $144 is a good bargain for the specs), this dock is a bit of an unknown factor.

 Best Prime Day deals on USB-C hubs, docks, and dongles